 Black and grey living rooms represent a more contemporary colour palette.
 Choose a dark grey to stand alongside black and you’ll see that the difference between the two is minimal, which feels sharp and confident.
 This is all the more true when you choose dark grey on the walls and black for the furniture, as they appear more like silhouettes within the room.
 Other black and grey living room colour ideas however can involve far paler greys, which has a softer, safer result.
 A grey, black and white living room brings a third colour to the mix, which all complement one another and portrays the link the three colours share – how it is black and white that combine to produce greys of varying strength.
 If black still feels too bold for you, consider grey colour schemes, which can offer more subtlety.

 Black and White living rooms

 Monochromatic living rooms are one of the most classic and striking.
 They’re two colours that go hand in hand and what makes them so impactful is that they sit, quite literally, at opposite ends of the spectrum.
 It’s the ultimate contrast.
 Much like with a grey scheme, you can turn this into a black, white and grey living room if you like the notion of a more blended palette.
 There’s one crucial ‘rule’ though that will prevent your scheme from being predictable or contrived.
 Go big on texture.
 It means that each use of black or white feels distinct from the next.
-Black and white living room ideas could include polished black granite furniture against dark-veined white marble, panelled white walls and ceilings to create subtle shadow lines and references to black, and grain-rich ebony floors against deep-pile velvet or suede padded sofas and berber rugs.
+Black and white living room ideas could include polished black granite flooring against dark-veined white marble furniture, panelled white walls and ceilings to create subtle shadow lines and references to black, and grain-rich ebony floors against deep-pile velvet or suede padded sofas and berber rugs.
 It’s classic meets contemporary, defined.